boblemaire/IoTaWatt/Docs/integrators.rst

 If they indicate negative at night, reverse the CT or check the "reverse" box in the config.

+Solar inverter connects after mains (most common)
+""""""""""""""""""""""""""""""""""""""""""""""""""

+The most common service has the solar inverter connected to a breaker in the service panel, or to the mains cable(s) after the mains CT.
+With this configuration, the solar reduces the energy flow in the mains and will drive the mains negative when generation exceeds energy use.

 .. figure:: pics/integrators/configureMainIntegrator.png
     :scale: 60 %
     :align: right